Are you planning a road trip? This ten-day Eyre Peninsula road trip itinerary will show you the best of Eyre Peninsula attractions.

 - Murphy’s Haystacks – incredible granite rock formations

-For such I recommend getting a takeaway sandwich from Elliston to eat along the way, or stop into Venus Bay for lunch.
-Other than that, there are not a long of other options until you reach Streaky Bay.
-For dinner I suggest doing what the locals do and heading to the pub.
+For dinner, I suggest doing what the locals do and heading to the pub.
 The Streaky Bay Hotel has a pretty good pub menu available, catering to all sorts of dietary requirements.
-Like everywhere in these Covid times, check the current opening times because they are likely to change.

 One thing not to miss – Murphy’s Haystacks.
 They are even more spectacular at sunrise and sunset.